Advanced Medical Certification

 The infant CPR and Basic Life Support (BLS) algorithm can be easily remembered with this acronym:

-– S (Screaming) Is the child crying normally?
+– S (Screaming): Is the child crying normally?

-– A (Alertness) Is the child alert?
+– A (Alertness): Is the child alert?

-– P (Painful Stimuli) Does the child respond to painful stimuli such as a sternal rub?
+– P (Painful Stimuli): Does the child respond to painful stimuli such as a sternal rub?

-– M (Moving and Breathing) Is the child moving and breathing spontaneously?
+– M (Moving and Breathing): Is the child moving and breathing spontaneously?

 1. In these first few steps, we ensure no immediate dangers around us.
 Choking or trauma are common causes of cardiac or respiratory arrest in infants so always keep it in mind.
-After this, we need someone to call emergency medical services because every second counts counts.
+After this, we need someone to call emergency medical services because every second counts.

 2. You should also try seeing if the baby responds by calling their name loudly, and tapping their feet gently so they know they’re safe.
 If you notice something wrong when you approach them alone, you should take them with you while seeking help, especially if advanced care needs are urgent unless the head injury is suspected, in which case avoid moving them until EMS arrives.